Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Iced Coconut Coffee at Cong Cafe in Hanoi, Vietnam

 MAP.
-Popular with tourists, Cong Caphe is a chain cafe in Hanoi with multiple locations in the Old Quarter and beyond (and even in other cities in Vietnam).
+Popular with tourists and locals, Cong Caphe is a chain cafe in Hanoi with multiple locations in the Old Quarter and through out Vietnam.
 The throwback coffeehouse features classic Communist memorabilia and decor throughout.

 Pro Tip: Order their famous coconut iced coffee for a sweet, refreshing afternoon treat!